anandrmedia/hn-notifier/README.md

 Download this extension from Google Chrome Webstore - https://chrome.google.com/webstore/detail/hn-notifier/cdfedlekfaealogpkppjhlfcijmdlaep

-Follow us on twitter for more updates - https://twitter.com/engagespot
+Follow me on twitter for more updates - https://twitter.com/anandrmedia

+# Technology

+This extension was built using <a href="https://engagespot.co?ref=hn_notify_repo" target="_blank">Engagespot Notification Infrastructure API</a>

 # Features